rhylanbolt/developerdocs/README.md

 <h2>Regulation</h2>
 <p>Regulation refers to compliance rules that restrict what content can be shown to users based on their jurisdiction.</p>
 <p><strong>Example</strong>: A user in Germany (<code>regulation=de</code>) should only see games licensed for the German market.
 UK users (<code>regulation=uk</code>) should only see UK-licensed games.</p>
 <p><strong>Why Regulation Matters</strong>: Gaming and betting are heavily regulated.
 Recommendations must respect licensing restrictions.
-Opti-X filters recommendations based on regulation parameters to ensure compliance.</p>
+Personalize filters recommendations based on regulation parameters to ensure compliance.</p>
 <hr>
 <h2>Summary: How It All Fits Together</h2>
 <ol>